I saw a really cute picture of another blogger's kitchen the other day and it made me feel icky because my cabinets are so not pottery barn.

 I'll give you a hint: the key is NOT whining on social media or posting more inspirational quotes or more mega honest captions to convince yourself or others of something.
 I've tried that.
 It doesn't work because when you're still trying to prove something, that's not freedom.
 The key is not whether or not you choose to wear makeup and it's certainly not just blaming the enemy.

 The key is choosing something better.
 Because there's power in CHOOSING to live my life instead of choosing to look at everyone else's.
-There's power in choosing to declare what I know out loud instead of letting what I FEEL scream on the inside.There's power in choosing to declare what I know out loud instead of letting what I FEEL scream… Click To Tweet
+There's power in choosing to declare what I know out loud instead of letting what I FEEL scream on the inside.There's power in choosing to declare what I know out loud instead of letting what I FEEL scream on the inside.
+Click To Tweet

 Maybe the answer isn't convincing yourself or anyone else of anything but choosing to cheer people on instead.
 Nothing breaks comparison faster.